 - Segment your budget.
 You should not manage you marketing budget as one monolithic lump.
 Segment it across your organization.
 Some of that is pre-determined by your existing obligations (see point 1).
 The rest is at your discretion, and it should be applied in support of your marketing plan and business strategy.
 A CMO or VP of Marketing may allocate some budget to the Digital Demand Gen team, to Events, Product Marketing, PR, Marketing Ops and so on.
 In smaller teams - even for individual marketers - it still makes sense to segment your budget into logical groups.

 - Allocate your budget.
-In your budget template, fill in all of your commitments over time, by segment.
+In your marketing budget template, fill in all of your commitments over time, by segment.
 These will be the points covered above: committed non-campaign expenses, campaigns that carry over from the prior budget period, your experimentation/surprise fund.
 Allocate the remaining budget into campaigns and expense buckets by segment and time period.
 Learn more about marketing budget allocation best practices.

-- Do not blend line-item expenses into your budget structure.
+- Do not blend line-item expenses into your marketing budget structure.
 This is a very common mistake.
 It can be impossible to tell looking at many templates what is a campaign, what's an expense bucket, and which groups of expenses belong together.
 Ideally, you should create your budget structure (allocation by segment, campaigns, and expense buckets, over the year), and then enter line-item expenses into the appropriate part of a template, or even track them separately.
 If the separation is not crystal clear, it's inevitable that people lose track of where expenses belong, and we see numerous errors stemming from this practice.

 - In your template, avoid inline subtotals.
 Inline sub-totals are a bad idea.
 Here's an example: